Majin-Kilane/Active-Directory/README.md

 ![7LoginScreen](https://github.com/user-attachments/assets/241f1e8c-9a17-494d-950e-e459a4939edc)

+### Step 10: Disable the built-in ADministrator account in Windows Server 2022
+   - Note: Creating and using a custom administrator account instead of the default **Administrator** account minimizes exposure to brute-force attacks on commonly known usernames and allows for better tracking and management of administrative actions.
+1.

-### Step 10: Set a Static IP Address on Windows Server 2022
+### Step 11: Set a Static IP Address on Windows Server 2022
 1. Once logged in, open **Server Manager** and go to Local Server.
 2. In the **Properties** section, click on **Ethernet** (or your network adapter name).